FreddyBLtv/borderless-fullscreen/README.md

 	Borderless Fullscreen
 </h1>

-This script is a simple bash script that allows you to force a windowed application into borderless fullscreen mode in Linux.
+This is a simple bash script that allows you to force a windowed application into borderless fullscreen mode in Linux.

 <h1 align="left">
 	Requirements